Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): ROC movies and universal ROC (UROC) curves for real-valued outcomes

 \begin{definition} For data of the form \eqref{eq:real}, the ROC \textit{movie}\/ is the sequence $(\ROC_c)_{c = 1, \ldots, m-1}$ of the ROC curves for the induced binary data in \eqref{eq:real2binary}. \end{definition}

 If the original problem is binary there are $m = 2$ classes only, and the ROC movie reduces to the classical ROC curve.
 In case the outcome attains $m \geq 3$ distinct values the ROC movie can be visualized by displaying the associated sequence of $m - 1$ ROC curves.
 In medical survival analysis, the outcomes $y_1, \ldots, y_n$ in data of the form \eqref{eq:real} are survival times, and the analysis is frequently hampered by censoring, as patients drop out of studies.
-In this setting, Etzioni et al. (1999) and Heagerty et al. (2000) introduced the notion of time-dependent ROC curves, which are classical ROC curves for the binary indicator $\one \{ y_i \geq t \}$ of survival through (follow-up) time $t$.
-If the survival times considered correspond to the unique values in $y_1, \ldots, y_n$, the sequence of time-dependent ROC curves becomes a ROC movie in the sense of Definition \ref{defn:ROCM}.
-If the number $m \leq n$ of classes is small or modest, the generation of the ROC movie is straightforward.
+In this setting, \citet{Etzioni1999} and \citet{Heagerty2000} introduced the notion of time-dependent ROC curves, which are classical ROC curves for the binary indicator $\one \{ y_i \geq t \}$ of survival through (follow-up) time $t$, with censoring being handled efficiently.
+For an example see Fig.~2 of \cite{Heagerty2000}, where the ROC curves concern survival beyond follow-up times of 40, 60, and 100 months, respectively.
+If the thresholds considered correspond to the unique values of the outcomes, the sequence of time-dependent ROC curves becomes a ROC movie in the sense of Definition \ref{defn:ROCM}, save for the handling of censored data.
+When the number $m \leq n$ of classes is small or modest, the generation of the ROC movie is straightforward.
 Adaptations might be required as $m$ grows, and we tend to this question in Section \ref{sec:NWP}.

-We have implemented ROC movies, UROC curves, and CPA within the \texttt{uroc} package for the statistical programming language R (R Core Team, 2020) where the \texttt{animation} package of Xie (2013) provides functionality for converting R images into a GIF animation, based on the external software \texttt{ImageMagick}.
-The \texttt{uroc} package can be downloaded from \url{htpps://github.com/evwalz/uroc}.
-In addition, a Python (Python, 2019) implementation is available at \url{https://github.com/evwalz/rocm_python_nwp}.
+We have implemented ROC movies, UROC curves, and $\CPA$ within the \texttt{uroc} package for the statistical programming language \textsf{R} \citep{rcore2021} where the \texttt{animation} package of \citet{Xie2013} provides functionality for converting \textsf{R} images into a GIF animation, based on the external software \texttt{ImageMagick}.
+The \texttt{uroc} package can be downloaded from \url{https://github.com/evwalz/uroc}.
+In addition, a Python \citep{python2021} implementation is available at \url{https://github.com/evwalz/urocc}.
 Returning to the example of Section \ref{sec:AUC}, Fig.~\ref{fig:ROCM} compares the features $X$, $X'$ and $X''$ as predictors of the real-valued outcome $Y$ in a joint display of the three ROC movies and UROC curves, based on the same sample of size $n = 400$ as in Fig.~\ref{fig:ROCC}.
 In the ROC movies, the threshold $z = 1.00$ recovers the traditional ROC curves in Fig.~\ref{fig:ROCC}.